 Admission requirements and information

 A minimum of 3.5 GPA on a 4.0 point system, calculated on the Master of Social Work or equivalent Master’s degree.

 A Master of Social Work or equivalent Master’s degree from a recognized institution.

-A sample of written work including, for example, published and/or unpublished scholarly papers and/or professional reports.
+A sample of written work such as a published or unpublished scholarly paper, or a professional report.

 Applicants should have substantial professional experience.

 A program proposal outlining the applicant’s reasons for pursuing doctoral education in social work, educational goals and career expectations, prior research course work and experience, and a research proposal.

 An applicant whose primary language is not English may fulfill the English language proficiency requirement in one of the following ways: